-Here’s a simple hint to make each of these exercises even more diabolically intense.
-Whenever you get to the end of the range of motion, try to contract the muscles pulling it in that direction as hard as possible to try to coax a little more room out of each position.
+Here’s a simple hint to make each exercise more diabolically intense.
+Whenever you get to the end of the range of motion, try to contract the muscles pulling them in that direction as hard as possible to coax a little more room out of each position.
 If you find a sticking point in the range, this would be a good point to try those max isometric tension developments.

 1. Rolling Cossacks

-This movement works on getting an adductor stretch, while also imparting some controlled rotation through internal and external rotation.
-Considering how overlooked adductors are to general health and function of the hips and knees.
-They can definitely stand having some direct work once in a while.
+This movement works on getting an adductor stretch while also imparting some controlled rotation through internal and external rotation.
+They can stand having some direct work once in a while.
+Considering how overlooked adductors are too general health and function of the hips and knees.

 2. Half Kneeling Elastic Thoracic Rotations

 Half Kneeling Elastic Thoracic Rotations

-This is an active and vertical movement similar to the side lying thoracic rotation.
-With most mobility drills, there should be a progression to coming off the floor into a more vertical position, so that the usability of that mobility can be more applicable.
-This movement relies on core control to develop hip and thoracic spine rotation, plus some extension of the spine to accommodate the arm movement.
+This is an active and vertical movement similar to the side-lying thoracic rotation.
+This movement relies on core control to develop hip and thoracic spine rotation, plus some spine extension to accommodate arm movement.
 Try to reach your arm as high as possible and get your biceps as close to the ear as possible.
+With most mobility drills, there should be a progression to coming off the floor into a more vertical position so that the usability of that mobility can be more applicable.

 3. Standing Hip Circles

 Standing Hip Circles

-These look deceptively simple, but can be massively challenging.
-The key here is to make the movement come entirely from the hip socket doing the work.
-This means keeping the knees locked out and trying to not have any twisting from the hips, side leaning, or any deviation from neutral at all.
+These look deceptively simple but can be massively challenging.
+The key here is to move come entirely from the hip socket doing the work.
+This means keeping the knees locked out and trying not to have any twisting from the hips, side leaning, or any deviation from neutral.